Digital Comic Book Collection and Reading Log: A Guide to Design and Organize in Notion

 Step 4: Designing Reading Logs and Progress Tracking

-A reading log is an excellent way to track both the comics you’ve read and your progress through each series.
-Notion now supports multiple views, such as table, gallery, and kanban board, to help you visualize your progress.
+A reading log not only tracks the comics you’ve read but also monitors your progress with each series.
+Notion supports multiple views—such as table, gallery, and Kanban board—so you can choose the best way to visualize your progress.

 To design a reading log:

-- Add a table or list where you record vital details like comic book title, series name, read status, date started, and date finished.
+- Add a table or list to record details such as comic title, series name, read status, start date, and finish date.

 For a more visual representation, consider using: